pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 Note that these URLs are used for development.
 When you launch the live version of your website, you will need to add your public URLs.
 Repeat the instructions above, replacing [http://localhost](http://localhost) with [https://YOUR-WEBSITE](https://YOUR-WEBSITE).
 For instance, for gameswithwords, the URLs are `https://gameswithwords.org` and `https://gameswithwords/callback`.

-If you are using an AWS EC2 instance, navigate to the IPv4 Public IP of your instance instead of localhost.
+If you are using an AWS EC2 instance, navigate to the IPv4 Public IP address of your instance instead of `http://localhost`.
 This can be found in the AWS EC2 console.

 ![](../.gitbook/assets/38.gif)